• Skip to primary navigation

 • Now add the strawberries into the blender/food processor and pulse a few times to make small crumbs.
 Don't over pulse or it will turn into powder (some powder is ok).
 Pour into vanilla crumbs and mix together.
 Set aside.

-• In a blender, add coconut milk, maple syrup, vanilla and salt.
+• In a blender, add coconut milk, agave, vanilla, and salt.
 Blend on medium until smooth.
 Taste for sweetness and add more if needed.
 Pour into molds and freeze for 6-8 hours.

 • Remove ice cream from molds by running under warm water for a minute.
 Place ice cream on a wax paper-lined baking sheet or plate (one that will fit in the freezer).
 Let bars thaw for 2-3 minutes, so the crumbs will stick.